 Lithium batteries produce a higher current than other types of batteries, which is useful in a trail camera.
 They also operate at temperatures as low as -40 degrees.
 In mild climates, these batteries won’t operate for very long, but they are a good option for cold climates.

-In general, a trail camera’s battery life depends on the type of battery you choose, the size of the battery, and the settings you use.
+Generally, a trail camera’s battery life depends on the type of battery you choose, the size of the battery, and the settings you use.
 The most important setting is the mode.
 There are four main modes you can set on your camera: photo, video, time-lapse, and photo+video.

 Purchasing a game trail camera can be a big step in protecting your property from trespassers and vandals.
 These cameras are designed to be difficult to spot and to be hidden in a place that is hard to reach.

-These cameras have many features, including video, audio and wireless capabilities.
-Many models also have built in screens for viewing recorded photos.
+These cameras have many features, including video, audio, and wireless capabilities.
+Many models also have built-in screens for viewing recorded photos.
 They can also send photos directly to a cell phone.

 Some models also have infrared and thermal sensors.
-These sensors can provide night time surveillance and help prevent thieves from alerting them.
+These sensors can provide nighttime surveillance and help prevent thieves from alerting them.